MailTape/MailTape-v1/_posts/2015-05-17-Paul-White.md

 _Paul White:_ **"**This would be my Rocky motivation song, just to give you that extra fire in the morning to go out there and get it!**"**

 <p id="outroduction">
 That’s all folks!
-A big thank to Paul White!
+Hope you enjoyed, have a great Sunday and a big thank to Paul White!
+And check his album, [Shaker Notes](https://paulwhite.bandcamp.com/).
 </p>